Quax in Africa: Production

 Both the precursor film Quax the Crash Pilot and the sequel Quax in Africa are based on books written by Dr. Herrmann Grote (1904–1980).
-The first book carried the same title Quax der Bruchpilot as the first film and was published in 1936, while the second book was originally published under the title Quax auf Abwegen [Quax off track] before being republished as Quax in Afrika.
+The first book carried the same title, Quax der Bruchpilot, as the first film and was published in 1936, while the second book was originally published under the title Quax auf Abwegen [Quax off track] before being republished as Quax in Afrika.

-The film was shot from July 1943 to January 1944, but was not released during the war.
-In 1945 it was banned by the Allied occupation authorities and, although it was distributed in Sweden in 1947, did not get a full West German release until 1953.

 It was made at the Babelsberg Studios in Potsdam.
 Some scenes were shot at an airfield near the Bavarian town of Kempten while parts of Brandenburg doubled for the African scenes.
 The film's sets were designed by Willi Herrmann.

-Although the female lead from the previous film Karin Himboldt appears again, the principal romantic interest is now played by Rühmann's real-life wife Hertha Feiler.
+Although the female lead from the previous film, Karin Himboldt, appears again, the principal romantic interest is now played by Rühmann's real-life wife Hertha Feiler.

+The film was shot from July 1943 to January 1944.
+The German Film Review Office passed the film in February 1945, but it was not released by the end of the war.
+In 1945 it was banned by the Allied occupation authorities.
+It was first distributed in Sweden in 1947, and obtained a full West German release in 1953.